rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 ## Le Fin ##

 So this is how you build a basic web application with *[watoki]*, or more precisely with *[curir]* and *[tempan]*.
 Of course this tutorial only covers a tiny part of the mentioned libraries and an even smaller part of the whole tool kit.
 So if you would like to give any of these libraries a try or have any comment or feedback, just drop me a line.
-It's always appreciated.
+I always appreciate any feedback.